Cecure-Intelligence-Limited/cil-internship-cohort-04/Chukwudi-Ikpeama/module-2/s3bucket-lambda-cloudformation/README.md

 $ aws cloudformation deploy --template-file lambda-s3-cloudformation.json --stack-name LambdaS3CloudFormation --capabilities CAPABILITY_NAMED_IAM
 ```

 Where `lambda-s3-cloudformation.json` is the file containing our template, `LambdaS3CloudFormation` is the desired name for the stack.
-And if you have used a named IAM role in our stack, we must include the `--capabilities` flag giving it a value of `CAPABILITY_NAMED_IAM`.
+Also, if a named IAM role is used in our stack, the `--capabilities` flag must be included with a value of `CAPABILITY_NAMED_IAM`.

 ##### - Using AWS Console